 - a.
 The Petition for Redress must include (i) a description that is as complete as possible of the actions or the failures to act which support each specified contention; (ii) the identification of the respondent(s); (iii) an enumeration and description of the information or documents which are to be used to support the contention (copies of the described documents are to be made a part of the Request for Redress); (iv) the identification of persons who may be willing to provide information in support of the contention; and (v) a brief description of the information those persons identified in (iv) may provide; and (vi) a copy of the vice-chancellor's notice of non-conferral of early permanent tenure. - b.
-The basis for the Petition for Redress must be found in one or more of the following reasons:

-(i) the decision was based on any ground stated to be impermissible in Section 604B of The Code of The University of North Carolina; (ii) the decision was attended by a material procedural irregularity20; or (iii) ECU's policy that prohibits discrimination based on sexual orientation.
+The basis for the Petition for Redress must be found in one or more of the following reasons: (i) the decision was based on "(a) the exercise by the faculty member of rights guaranteed by the First Amendment to the United States Constitution, or by Article I of the North Carolina Constitution, or (b) the faculty member's race, color, sex, religion, creed, national origin, age, disability, veteran status, or other forms of discrimination prohibited under policies adopted by campus Boards of Trustees, or (c) personal malice20" any ground stated to be impermissible in Section 604B of The Code of The University of North Carolina-; or (ii) the decision was attended by a material procedural irregularity21 ; or (iii) ECU's policy that prohibits discrimination based on secual orientation.

-The impermissible reasons noted in Section 604B of The Code/101.3.1 of the Policy, are: "(a) the exercise by the faculty member of rights guaranteed by the First Amendment to the United States Constitution, or by Article I of the North Carolina Constitution, or (b) the faculty member's race, color, sex, religion, creed, national origin, age, disability, veteran status, or other forms of discrimination prohibited under policies adopted by campus Boards of Trustees, or (c) personal malice21."
+The impermissible reasons noted in Section 605B of The Code/101.3.1 of the Policy, are: "(a) the exercise by the faculty member of rights guaranteed by the First Amendment to the United States Constitution, or by Article I of the North Carolina Constitution, of (b) the faculty member's race, color, sex, religion, creed, national origina, age, disability, veteran status, or orther forms of discrimination prohibited under policies adopted by campus Boards of Trustees, or (c) personal malice 24.

 The grievant's Petition for Redress shall be addressed to the chair of the Grievance Committee and delivered to the Faculty Senate office by a method that provides delivery verification.
-Upon receipt of the grievant's Petition for Redress the chair of the committee shall notify each named respondent that he/she has been named a respondent in a grievance based on the non-conferral of early permanent tenure.
+Upon receipt of the grievant's Petition for Redress the chair of the committee shall notify each named respondent8 that he/she has been named a respondent in a grievance based on the non-conferral of early permanent tenure.
 Accompanying this letter will be a complete copy of the grievant's Petition for Redress.